AI-Prompt-Genius/AI-Prompt-Genius/ADVERTISING.md

 ## User Advertising FAQ

-Q: Why are there ads on ChatGPT Prompt Genius now?
+**Q**: Why are there ads on ChatGPT Prompt Genius now?

-A: In order to support the continued development of ChatGPT Prompt Genius and keep it free, we use ad revenue.
+**A**: In order to support the continued development of ChatGPT Prompt Genius and keep it free, we use ad revenue.

-Q: Are you selling my personal information?
+**Q**: Are you selling my personal information?

-A: No, the ads are not personalized.
+**A**: No, the ads are not personalized.
 We do not have access to any of your personal information.